Current Mathematica projects in the Toolkit include:

 - qnm: Python implementation of Cook-Zalutskiy spectral approach to computing Kerr QNM frequencies.
 Spherical-spheroidal decomposition coefficients are computed for free with frequencies and separation constants.
 Includes a precomputed cache of low-lying multipoles and overtones.

 - PostNewtonian-SelfForce: Results for various quantities to high post-Newtonian order and linear-order in the mass ratio.
+This repository includes a Mathematica package for easy loading and manipulation of the PN series.

 - RegularizationParameters: Regularization parameters to compute the regular field at the particle.